nova1023/rcb-final/README.md

 # Mostly Cryptic

 Mostly Cryptic is an online multiplayer card game.
-Each game consists of four players and each player is dealt six cards of images.
+Players are dealt six random image cards.
+Each player has a turn at being the storyteller.
+When you are the storyteller you submit one of your image cards and a clue.
+Other players see your clue and submit one of their image cards that they think matches the clue.
+All the images are displayed to the players and players try and pick the storyteller's card.

 ## How to get started
 Sign up and create an account or just enter a nickname and play as a guest.